Skip to content

 Launch workflow action

 Now you can run an action.
 There are three ways to see which actions are available.
 The first is to left-click on the three dots in the Datapolis column.
 A drop-down list will appear with the name of the workflow and the available actions.
-Only one action, "Accepted," is available.

 The second way is to left-click on the icon marked with a red frame in the Datapolis column, as shown in the screenshot below.
 A panel with the available actions will then appear on the right side.